Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 Lodge accommodation for the tour

-Example of Lodge accommodation (Day 1 and Day 4).
+Example of Lodge accommodation at start/end of tour.
 Photo: PIR.

 Gamme tents used during the tour

-Top: "Gamme" tents used during the tour (Day 2 and Day 3).
+Top: "Gamme" tents used during the tours.
 Bottom: Expedition tents may also be used for one night on some tours depending on preference and weather conditions.
 Photo: PIR.

 Interior tents used during the tour